jaxleyverse/jaxley/README.md

 - automatic differentiation, allowing gradient-based optimization of thousands of parameters
 - support for CPU, GPU, or TPU without any changes to the code
 - `jit`-compilation, making it as fast as other packages while being fully written in python
-- backward-Euler solver for stable numerical solution of multicompartment neurons
+- support for multicompartment neurons
 - elegant mechanisms for parameter sharing

 ## Getting started